cc-hpc-itwm/tarantella/docs/source/why_tarantella.rst

 was designed in such a way that no knowledge of HPC or parallel computing is required to use it.

-In order to be able to integrate Tarantella into any TensorFlow-based Deep Learning workflow, we put special emphasis on strictly following the synchronous scheme of the optimization process used to train DNNs.
+To allow integrating Tarantella into any TensorFlow-based Deep Learning workflow, we put special emphasis on strictly following the synchronous scheme of the optimization process used to train DNNs.
 This guarantees that results obtained in serial execution can be reproduced when using distributed training